rramsden/prb/README.md

 # Prb

-`prb` is a small CLI written in Ruby for the pomodoro technique
+`prb` is a light-weight timer service written in Ruby for the pomodoro technique.

 ## Installation